POETSII/tinsel/README.md

 // (The Y coordinate specifies the row of the FPGA mesh that the
 // host is connected to, and the X coordinate specifies whether it is
-// the host on the left or the right of that row.) uint32_t tinselBridgeId(uint32_t x, uint32_t y);
+// the host on the left or the right of that row.)
+// (Note that the return value is a relative address: it may differ
+// depending on which thread it is called) uint32_t tinselBridgeId(uint32_t x, uint32_t y);

-// Get address of host PC in same box as calling thread. uint32_t tinselMyBridgeId();
+// Get address of host PC in same box as calling thread.
+// (Note that the return value is a relative address: it may differ
+// depending on which thread it is called) uint32_t tinselMyBridgeId();
 ```